-The latest feature brings Truecaller at par with other voice calling apps like Google Duo and WhatsApp, making it another prominent VoIP app.
+The latest feature brings Truecaller to par with other voice calling apps like Google Duo and WhatsApp, making it another prominent VoIP app.
 To place a call using the internet, users will have to open the Truecaller app, tap on the dialer to select the contact to be called, and select ‘Audio.’

 The voice calling feature was quick to be released to the broader user base by the Truecaller app, having followed swiftly after formal testing on a smaller audience.
-Although iOS users still have to wait a while to avail the features, most Android users can access it already; along with other prominent features allowed by Truecaller like peer-to-peer money transfer using UPI id, ability to book transportation using apps like Ola or Redbus, recharging phone number or DTH connection, and sending text messages.
+Although iOS users still have to wait a while to avail of the features, most Android users can access it already; along with other prominent features allowed by Truecaller like peer-to-peer money transfer using UPI id, the ability to book transportation using apps like Ola or Redbus, recharging phone number or DTH connection, and sending text messages.